rom-rb/rom-rb.org/source/learn/getting-started/auth-with-rom.html.md

 ```

 The next step in line is to add user creation.
 Please take a note that user creation has no validations in place, so don't put this code in production.
+We use `create` method on the UsersRepo that we created to achive that:

 ```ruby
 class UsersController < ApplicationController